larsjuhljensen/JensenLab/_pages/training_stringapp.md

 The cluster is very dense and almost fully connected, i.e. it has edges representing functional associations between almost all pairs of nodes.
 Change the network type to physical interactions by navigating to the **Edges tab** in the **STRING Results panel** and clicking the **Change network type** button.
 Leave the confidence cutoff at the default value, change the network type from **full STRING network** to **physical subnetwork** using the drop-down menu, and click **OK**.
 To better see the new set of edges, apply a layout of your choosing, e.g. the **yFiles Organic Layout**.

-_How many edges does the resulting network contain and why are there now fewer edges_
+_How many edges does the resulting network contain and why are there now fewer edges?_

 ### 3.6 Functional enrichment and enriched publications